nadywgd/rudderstack-data-catalog/README.md

 - **Authentication & Authorization**: Implement role-based access control for more secure API access.
 - **API Rate Limiting**: Protect the API from abuse by adding rate limiting.
 - **Extend Error Middleware**: Extend error middleware to handle more error types.
+- **Testing**: Implement tests for critical paths in the application.